Corporate Social Responsibility: definition

 CSR (Corporate Social Responsibility): definition

-CSR (Corporate Social Responsibility): the European Union's definition
+CSR (Corporate Social Responsibility): European Union definition

 CSR (Corporate Social Responsibility): the ISO 26000 standard